 WIRESHARK_RUN_FROM_BUILD_DIRECTORY and run

 Wireshark.
 If your platform is properly setup, your build directory and

 current working directory are not in your PATH, so the

 There’s no need to run Wireshark as root user, you just won’t be able to capture.
 When you opt to run Wireshark this way, your terminal output can be informative when things don’t work as expected.

-The older GTK based version is also available in the wireshark-gtk subdirectory.
-You can run the program from there by launching the Wireshark-gtk.exe executable.
+The older GTK based version is also available in the same subdirectory.
+You can run the program from there by launching the wireshark-gtk.exe executable.